Green Park, MO

 Description: Shin splints, also referred to as medial tibial stress syndrome, are characterized by pain along the shinbone (tibia) due to inflammation of the muscles, tendons, and bone tissue around it.

 Causes: Shin splints are primarily caused by repetitive stress on the shinbone and the connective tissues that attach muscles to the bone.
-Factors contributing to this stress include abrupt increases in training intensity, running on hard or uneven surfaces, improper footwear, and possessing flat feet or overly stiff arches.
+Factors contributing to this stress include abrupt increases in training intensity, running on hard or uneven surfaces, improper footwear, and having flat feet or excessively rigid arches.

-Symptoms: Sensitivity, soreness, or pain along the inner side of the shinbone, slight swelling in the lower leg, and discomfort that subsides with rest but can recur with physical activity.
+Symptoms: Tenderness, soreness, or pain along the inner side of the shinbone, slight swelling in the lower leg, and discomfort that subsides with rest but can return when you resume activity.

-Treatment: Treatment is centered on easing pain and inflammation and preventing recurrence.
+Treatment: Treatment is centered on easing pain and inflammation and stopping recurrence.
 Strategies include rest, ice, compression, elevation (the R.I.C.E. method), and physical therapy with exercises that improve strength, mobility, and flexibility.

 Runner’s Knee